shelleywong/BoxAndArrow/Array/README.md

         * You can change the time range if you'd like, but make sure that there's a checkmark next to "Cookies and other site data" and "Cached images and files", and click Clear Data
         * Then reload the page<br>

 After you've reloaded the page, check for your updates.
-If the changes still aren't showing up, try one of the other options.
+If the changes still aren't showing up, test one of the other options.
+If none of the options work, you may want to add some additional debugging print statements to trace the flow of your program.

 ### The Web Console

 The Web console is an important and useful tool for Web developers.
 If you'd like more information, this is a good [introduction to the Web Console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console).

-* Firefox:
+* To open the console on Firefox:
     * Use the shortcut(Windows/Linux): CTRL + Shift + K
     * Use the shortcut(macOS): Option + Command + K
     * Go to the menu (upper right hand corner of the browser window) and select > Web Developer > Web Console<br>

-* Chrome:
+* To open the console on Chrome:
     * Use the shortcut (Windows/Linux): CTRL + Shift + J
     * Use the shortcut (macOS): Option + Command + J
     * Go to the menu (upper right hand corner of the browser window) and select > More Tools > Developer Tools<br>